JumpFlying/Behavior-Backdoor-for-Deep-Learning-Models/README.md

 ### (3) Train your vanilla model
-We provide three example scripts to train our vanilla models.
+We provide three examples to train our vanilla models.
 We use `checkpoints/[ckpt_name]/model_epoch_best.pth` as our final model.

 ```
 # Task: Classification Dataset: CIFAR-10 Model: Resnet